chocolatey/docs/input/en-us/chocolatey-gui/setup/configuration/features/show-additional-package-information.md

 Order: 90
 xref: show-additional-package-information
 Title: Show Additional Package Information
-Description: Show additional package information on Local and Remote views.
+Description: Show additional package information on Local and Remote views
 ---

 By default, when using the list view for local and remote sources, a limited set of information is provided.
 This